coolsoftwaretyler/openerr/readme.md

 Built by [Ogden Studios](https://ogdenstudios.xyz).
 The best way to support this project is by giving money to [Open States](https://openstates.org/).

-## Secrets
+## Credentials

-You'll need your own Open States API key, Twitter API credentials, and Gmail credentials to run the script correctly.
-If you're interested in collaborating.
-If you want to contribute to the project but can't get those credentials, let me know and we can figure something out.
+If you plan to deploy your own version or modification of Openerr, you'll need your own [Open States API key](https://openstates.org/api/register/) and [Twitter API credentials](https://developer.twitter.com/en/docs/basics/getting-started).

 ## Tests